 The debris volume generated by an incident will depend on the type of incident.
 Table 1-2 describes the debris-generating disaster incidents that may affect the City.
-The table also illustrates the probability of the disaster incident occurring, the nature of the debris generated, the debris generation potential, and the widespread impact throughout the City.
+The table also illustrates the probability of the disaster incident occurring, the nature of the debris generated, the debris generated, the debris generation potential, and the widespread impact throughout the City.

-Type of Incident Probability5 Nature of Debris Debris Generation Potential 6 Widespread Impact Tornado Occasional Vegetative Construction and Demolition Personal Property Hazardous Waste Household Hazardous Waste White Goods Vehicles and Vessels Putrescent Medium to High Extensive Flood Occasional Vegetative Construction and Demolition Personal Property Hazardous Waste Household Hazardous Waste White Goods Soil, Mud, and Sand Vehicles and Vessels Putrescent Low to Medium Limited Severe Thunderstorm with High Winds Highly Likely Vegetative Construction and Demolition Low to Medium Extensive
+Type of Incident Probability5 Nature of Debris Debris Generation Potential Widespread Impact Tornado Occasional Vegetative Construction and Demolition Personal Property Hazardous Waste Household Hazardous Waste White Goods Vehicles and Vessels Putrescent Medium to High Extensive Flood Occasional Vegetative Construction and Demolition Personal Property Hazardous Waste Household Hazardous Waste White Goods Low to Medium Limited